-ABM treats high-value accounts as individual markets.
-You surround buying committees with targeted campaigns across every channel that matters: display ads, email, social, web personalization, events.
-The goal is simple.
-Get the right message to the right accounts at the right time.
+Wasted spend on untargeted campaigns kills B2B pipeline.
+Account-based marketing (ABM) platforms fix that by treating high-value accounts as individual markets.
+You surround buying committees with targeted campaigns across display ads, email, social, web personalization, and events.
+The goal: get the right message to the right accounts at the right time.

 Best Account-Based Marketing Platforms Compared